gu-fan/riv.vim/README.rst

     There is a post of comparions between them https://gist.github.com/dupuy/1855764

-Here is a Screenshot preview in Firefox and editing in Vim (moonlight scheme of Galaxy.vim_ )
+Here is a Screenshot preview in Firefox (default style with typo.css_ ) and editing in Vim (moonlight scheme of Galaxy.vim_ )

 .. image:: http://i.imgur.com/D3RgbMD.png
    :height: 384px